 1. Build Topical Relevance

-I talk a lot about that in our SaaS content marketing bit but the idea is this…
+I talk a lot about that a lot but the idea is this…

 Make sure you do thorough keyword research and cluster together whatever keyword topics are relevant to each other…in the eyes of Google (that’s super important).